Noel Alfonso is a Senior Research Assistant in the Research Services Division. He studies flatfishes and other

 Jeff Saarela, Ph.D., is Research Scientist at the Canadian Museum of Nature.
 Jeff is a botanist, with a research program focused on Arctic plants and the biodiversity of grasses and their relatives.
 He works in the field, herbarium and DNA laboratory to characterize morphological and molecular diversity in these plant groups, and to reconstruct their evolutionary history.

 As the museum’s Curator of Paleobiology, Kieran Shepherd ensures that the museum’s thousands of vertebrate fossils are properly cared for and preserved.
 Kieran has been with the museum for nearly 25 years.
 He enjoys fieldwork, for which he has travelled as far away as China in the search for fossil dinosaurs, or closer to home in the Ottawa Valley where he prospects for Champlain Sea fossils.
-Kieran has also taught a course in the curation of natural history specimens for a college-level museum studies program, and was part of the exhibition team that developed the museum’s Talisman Energy Fossil Gallery.
+Kieran has also taught a course in the curation of natural history specimens for a college-level museum studies program, and was part of the exhibition team that developed the museum’s fossil gallery.
 He has also been part of research teams that described two new Ceratopsian dinosaurs, Vagaceratops irvinensis (formerly Chasmosaurus irvinensis) and Xenoceratops foremostensis.

 Read all Kieran Shepherd’s postings.